vmware/dod-compliance-and-automation/docs/tutorials/NSX/remediate4.md

 ## Important Considerations

-Please read carefully before proceeding!
+> **Caution** **Please read carefully before proceeding!**

 Some NSX STIG controls can be very impactful to the environment if care is not taken during implementation especially in a brownfield scenario.
 For example, changing the default DFW rule to deny traffic without first creating rules to allow authorized traffic.
 Before running it is highly advised to have a backups taken and verified.

 Below is a table of controls selected for consideration but all controls should be examined for impact before implementing.